Local Development

 cargo build --release

-This builds the service, node, and CLI components.
-The web component is
+This builds the service, node, and TUI (praxis) components.

 Running Locally